MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/resource-record-types.md

 ---
-description: Learn more about DNS resource records using DNS Server on Windows Server
+description: Learn more about DNS resource records using DNS Server on Windows Server.
 title: DNS resource records using DNS server on Windows Server
 author: robinharwood
 ms.author: wscontent